The Glycemic Index: Manuka Honey for Energy

 What is the glycemic index of honey?

-Is raw honey good for diabetics?
+Is raw honey good for those managing their blood sugar levels?

-What is the best honey for diabetics?
+What is the best honey option for balanced energy levels?

 Sources: